-Subsequent to initial recognition, unrealized gains and losses on debt instruments measured at FVOCI are recorded in other comprehensive income "OCI", unless the instrument is designated in a fair value hedge relationship, in which case any changes in the value due to changes in the hedged risk is recognized In profit or loss.
+Subsequent to initial recognition, unrealized gains and losses on debt instruments measured at FVOCI are recorded in other comprehensive income "OCI", unless the instrument is designated in a fair value hedge relationship, in which case any changes in the value due to changes in the hedged risk is recognized in profit or loss.
 Upon derecognition, realized gains and losses are reclassified from OCI to profit or loss.
 Foreign exchange gains and losses that relate to the amortized cost of the debt instruments are recognized in profit or loss.
-Upon derecognition, realized gains and losses are reclassified from OCI to profit or loss.
 Upon derecognition, realized gains and losses are reclassified from OCI to profit or loss.